 Date CPD informational notice of receipt of the rezoning application to all affected members of City Council and registered neighborhood organizations 4/16/18 Property legally posted for a period of 15 days and CPD written notice of the Planning Board public hearing sent to all affected members of City Council and registered neighborhood organizations 5/21/18 Planning Board public hearing.
 Planning Board unanimously recommended approval.
-6/6/18 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting (tentative) 6/15/18 Land Use, Transportation and Infrastructure Committee of the City Council review (tentative) 6/26/18 Property legally posted for a period of 21 days and CPD written notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations (tentative) 7/16/18 City Council Public Hearing (tentative) 8/6/18
+6/6/18 CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting 6/15/18 Land Use, Transportation and Infrastructure Committee (LUTI) of the City Council review.
+LUTI recommended that the request advance to the full City Council.
+6/26/18 Property legally posted for a period of 21 days and CPD written notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations 7/16/18 City Council Public Hearing 8/6/18